Ron Rivera discusses Alex Smith release, says Washington is still weighing options at QB

 “To be quite honest with you, I don’t disagree with a lot of the things that he said,” Rivera said.
 “I don’t.
 The biggest thing he and I talked about, really, was that there was really no road map to get us to where we were.
 I told him, I said: ‘Alex, to be quite honest, I was scared to death.
 I had no idea.
 I didn’t know what to expect.’
 What I believe he appreciated was that I just told him exactly how I felt and how hard it was for us.
 I think that’s the thing everyone forgets. … We as a coaching staff had to look through this and think through this.
 It was always in the back of my head: ‘What if he gets hurt again?
 What if he hurts that leg, that specific leg?
 I don’t want to be the guy that put him back on the field to let him get hurt again.’
 I told him: ‘I fought with that, struggled with that every day.
 Every day.’”

 Finding his replacement will be difficult largely because of Washington’s limited options.
-Though it has plenty of cap room — sixth-most in the league, according to Over the Cap’s projections — the list of veteran free agents is thin and the group of feasible trade options even smaller.
+Though it has plenty of cap room — sixth most in the league, according to Over the Cap’s projections — the list of veteran free agents is thin and the group of feasible trade options even smaller.
 Compounding matters is Washington’s first-round draft slot at No. 19 overall, which likely puts it outside the range of this year’s top quarterback prospects.

 But figuring out its future at quarterback is only one piece of Washington’s offseason puzzle.
 The team placed a second franchise tag on right guard Brandon Scherff, likely ensuring he stays at least one more year but on an exorbitant $18.03 million contract.